-"Request for Proposals" (RFP) means a document that solicits persons or Businesses to submit a Proposal to perform the scope of work associated with a proposed project.
-Cost is not the sole basis for selection in the RFP; other qualifications including experience, turnaround time and approach to work are important factors when evaluating Proposals.
+"Request for proposals" (RFP) means a document that solicits persons or businesses to submit a proposal to perform the scope of work associated with a proposed project.
+Cost is not the sole basis for selection in the RFP; other qualifications including experience, turnaround time and approach to work are important factors when evaluating proposals.

-"Request for Qualifications" (RFQ) means a document that solicits persons or Businesses to submit information about their qualifications and capabilities to perform the type of work associated with a proposed project, often called "Statements of Qualifications" or "SOQ".
-The preparation of the RFQ generally does not require specific project knowledge or scope.
-The RFQ may be used as a pre-qualification step to receiving a RFP.
-If a RFQ is issued, only those persons or Businesses who successfully respond to the RFQ and meet the qualification criteria stated in the RFQ will be included in the subsequent RFP process.
+9 "Request for qualifications" (RFQ) means a document that solicits persons or businesses to 10 submit information about their qualifications and capabilities to perform the type of work 11 associated with a proposed project, often called "statements of qualifications" or "SOQ".
+The 12 preparation of the RFQ generally does not require specific project knowledge or scope.
+The RFQ 13 may be used as a pre-qualification step to receiving a RFP.
+If a RFQ is issued, only those persons 14 or businesses who successfully respond to the RFQ and meet the qualification criteria stated in the 15 RFQ will be included in the subsequent RFP process.

-"Responsible Bidder" means a bidder who has demonstrated the attribute of trustworthiness, as well as quality, fitness, capacity, and experience to satisfactorily perform the public works contract.
+16 "Responsible bidder" means a bidder who has demonstrated the attribute of trustworthiness, 17 as well as quality, fitness, capacity, and experience to satisfactorily perform the public works 18 contract.

-"Responsive Bid" means a Bid or Proposal submitted to the City that conforms in all material respects to the IFB, NIB, or RFP, without material qualification or exceptions, as determined by the City.
+"Responsive bid" means a bid or proposal submitted to the city that conforms in all material respects to the IFB, RFQ, or RFP, without material qualification or exceptions, as determined by the city.

-"Services" means the furnishing of labor, time, or effort by a Contractor.
-Services includes Maintenance Work, General Services, and Professional Services, unless otherwise designated.
+22 "Services" means the furnishing of labor, time, or effort by a contractor.
+Services includes 23 maintenance work, general services, and professional services, unless otherwise designated.

-"Signature Authority" means the level of authorization by which the city council has delegated to the City Manager, or such other designee, pursuant to this Chapter, to approve Contracts or Purchase Orders without the prior approval of the city council.
+24 "Signature authority" means the level of authorization by which the City Council has 25 delegated to the City Manager, or such other designee, pursuant to this chapter, to approve contracts 26 or purchase orders without the prior approval of the City Council.

-"Solicitation" shall mean the City's process to obtain Bids or Proposals as provided in this Chapter for the purchase of Supplies, Services, or for construction of Public Projects.
+27 "Solicitation" shall mean the city's process to obtain bids or proposals as provided in this 28 chapter for the purchase of supplies, services, or for construction of public projects.

-"Specifications" means any City-issued or referenced definite, detailed written description of the physical or functional characteristics or of the nature of the Supplies to be furnished, the Services to be performed, or the construction to be performed on a Public Project.
-Specifications may include a description of any requirement for inspection, testing or preparing a Supply, Service or for construction of a Public Project, including the work to be done and materials to be used under a Contract with the City, which specifies the composition, construction, dimension, durability, efficiency, form, nature, performance characteristics and standards, quality, shape, texture, type and utility of the Supplies, Services or Public Project desired by the City.
-Specifications shall promote overall economy for the purposes intended and encourage competition in satisfying the City's needs.
+1 "Specifications" means any city-issued or referenced definite, detailed written description 2 of the physical or functional characteristics or of the nature of the supplies to be furnished, the 3 services to be performed, or the construction to be performed on a public project.
+Specifications 4 may include a description of any requirement for inspection, testing or preparing a supply, service 5 or for construction of a public project, including the work to be done and materials to be used under 6 a contract with the city, which specifies the composition, construction, dimension, durability, 7 efficiency, form, nature, performance characteristics and standards, quality, shape, texture, type 8 and utility of the supplies, services or public project desired by the city.
+Specifications shall 9 promote overall economy for the purposes intended and encourage competition in satisfying the city's needs.
+10

-"Subcontract" shall mean an agreement to: (i) provide Supplies and/or Services, including construction labor, materials or equipment, to a Contractor, if such Supplies or Services are procured or used in the fulfillment of the Contractor's obligations arising from a Contract with the City; or (ii) to transfer the right to occupy or use all or a portion of a real property interest subject to a property contract to a subcontractor and pursuant to which the Contractor remains obligated under the property contract.
+"Subcontract" shall mean an agreement to: (i) provide supplies and/or services, including construction labor, to a contractor, if such supplies or services are procured or used in the fulfillment of the contractor's obligations arising from a contract with the city.

-"Subcontractor" means any person or Business who enters into a Subcontract with a Contractor.
-Such term shall include any person or Business who enters into an agreement with any Subcontractor for the performance of 10 percent or more of any Subcontract.
+"Subcontractor" means any person or business who enters into a subcontract with a contractor.
+Such term shall include any person or business who enters into an agreement with any subcontractor for the performance of 10 percent or more of any subcontract.

-"Supplies" means any and all articles, things, goods, equipment, commodities, or property, other than real property, furnished to be used by the City.
+17 "Supplies" means any and all articles, things, goods, equipment, materials, commodities, or18 property, other than real property, furnished to be used by the city.